Tjstretchalot/ignite-simple/README.md

 one-hot encoded class labels extended to potentially multiple ones. `inv-loss` uses 1/(loss+1) as the performance metric instead of accuracy.

+Note: both classification and multiclass support more an arbitrary number of classes of images, but classification says that each image has exactly one class and multiclass says that each image may have more than one class.
+Multiclass uses a >=0.5 thresholding on the output, classification uses argmax.
+This does not effect training or model selection, only output.

+In both cases, the output of the network should be (batch, num labels) and the targets should be (batch, num labels).

 ## Automatic hyperparameter tuning

 Valid presets are `fastest`, `fast`, `slow`, and `slowest`.